 Dominik is a post-doctoral researcher in the Security in Distributed Systems Group (SVS) at University of Hamburg.
 In October 2017 he joined University of Bamberg as a full professor for Privacy and Security in Information Systems (website of his group).

-- The German Data Protection Commissioners AK Technik WG has invited me to present some of my work in Feb 2017.
+- The German Data Protection Commissioners AK Technik WG has invited me to present some of my work in Feb 2017 (slides are online).

 - I serve on the Task Force “Disruptive Technologies and 21st Century Warfare”, which was initiated by the Heinrich Böll Foundation to inform the German foreign policy.

-- I am one of the founding members of the editorial team that publishes the newsletter “GI-Radar” of the German Computer Science Society (first issue: 13 January 2017).
+- I am one of the founding members of the editorial team that publishes the newsletter “GI-Radar” of the German Computer Science Society.
+The first issue was distributed on 13 January 2017 (archive of all issues).

 - M. Christen (University of Zurich), K. Weber (OTH Regensburg), E. Bangerter (FH Bern) and myself organize the interdisciplinary workshop “Cybersecurity Challenges in Healthcare - Ethical, Legal and Social Aspects” (Lake Geneva, 12–14 June 2017, funded by Foundation Brocher).